-South Carolina’s outdoor recreation portfolio is built on a geographic range that most visitors don’t fully appreciate — from the Blue Ridge escarpment’s waterfalls and granite domes in the northwest corner (where Oconee and Pickens Counties touch North Carolina and Georgia) to the ACE Basin’s vast estuarine wetlands on the coast, from Congaree National Park’s old-growth bottomland forest near Columbia to the 60-mile Grand Strand beach and the sea island kayaking corridors of the Low Country.
-The state’s 47 state parks, the Sumter National Forest’s 376,000 acres, the Francis Marion National Forest’s coastal lowland forest, and the National Parks Service units provide outdoor access throughout a state whose tourism marketing has historically undersold its natural assets in favor of golf and beaches.
+South Carolina’s outdoor recreation portfolio is built on a geographic range that most visitors don’t fully appreciate — from the Blue Ridge Escarpment’s waterfalls and granite domes in the northwest corner (where Oconee and Pickens Counties touch North Carolina and Georgia) to the ACE Basin’s vast estuarine wetlands on the coast, from Congaree National Park’s old-growth bottomland forest near Columbia to the 60-mile Grand Strand beach and the sea island kayaking corridors of the Low Country.
+The state’s 47 state parks, the Sumter National Forest’s roughly 370,000 acres, the Francis Marion National Forest’s coastal lowland forest, and the National Park Service units provide outdoor access throughout a state whose tourism marketing has historically undersold its natural assets in favor of golf and beaches.

 Blue Ridge Escarpment: Waterfalls and Granite Domes